Levine Toilolo: 2016

-Toilolo entered training camp competing for the role as the backup tight end to Jacob Tamme against former Stanford teammate Austin Hooper, who was drafted by the Falcons in the third round of the 2016 NFL Draft.
+Toilolo entered training camp competing for the role as the backup tight end to Jacob Tamme against former Stanford teammate Austin Hooper, who was selected by the Falcons in the third round of the 2016 NFL draft.
 Head coach Dan Quinn named Toilolo the third string tight end to begin the regular season, behind Tamme and Hooper.

 On October 16, 2016, Toilolo made three receptions for 69 yards and caught a 46-yard touchdown pass from Matt Ryan during a 26–24 loss at the Seattle Seahawks.
 He was inserted into the starting tight end position during Week 10 after Jacob Tamme suffered a shoulder injury that ended his season.
 In Week 9, he caught a 32-yard touchdown reception during a 43–28 victory over the Tampa Bay Buccaneers.
 He finished the season with 13 receptions for 234 yards and two touchdowns in 16 games and 11 starts.

 The Atlanta Falcons finished first in the NFC South with an 11–5 record and received a playoff berth with a first round bye.
 On January 14, 2017, Toilolo started in his first career playoff game and caught two passes for 26-yard in a 36–20 victory over the Seattle Seahawks in the NFC Divisional Round.
 On February 5, 2017, he started in Super Bowl LI as the Falcons were defeated 34–28 by the New England Patriots in overtime.